michael-collins/3d-digital-art-and-design--oer/_exercises/maya-modeling/maya-modeling.md

 ##Steps to Completion

-**Choose a single level to complete based on your level of experience with 3D tools.
+Choose a single level to complete based on your level of experience with 3D tools.
 If you are a novice, choose Level 1.
 If you have some experience, choose Level 2.
-If you are very experienced with 3D tools, choose Level 3.**
+If you are very experienced with 3D tools, choose Level 3.

 ###Level 1:

 1) Watch tutorials from Lynda on modeling with Polygons and Nurbs.

-2) Download [these project files](https://docs.google.com/file/d/0BzXX6rmROMNWandfd3hKLXRCdmM/edit) and use the scene file as the starting point and rename the project folder to : **_ex_2_yourstudentID_L1_**.
+2) Download [these project files](https://docs.google.com/file/d/0BzXX6rmROMNWandfd3hKLXRCdmM/edit) and use the scene file as the starting point and rename the project folder to : **_{{ page.submission-id }}_**.

 3) Set your project to the downloaded folder by choosing **File** → **Set Project**.

-4) Model the airplane from the reference images to the best of your ability.
-The final mesh should be in polygons.
+4) Model the airplane from the reference images with your newly learned modeling skills with polygons.
+(Be careful not to accidentally create nurbs primitives when modeling)
+  - Skills to practice include:
+     - ploygonal edge flow
+     - extruding polygon faces
+     - inserting edge loops
+     - moveing, rotating, and scaling vertecies, edges, and faces
+     - mirroring and duplicating geometry

-5) Save your scene as **_ex_2_yourstudentID_L1_** in the scenes folder.
+5) Save your scene as **_{{ page.submission-id }}_** in the scenes folder.

-6) Compress the project folder once you’ve completed the tutorial and rename it **_ex_2_yourstudentID_L1.zip._**
+6) Compress the project folder once you’ve completed the tutorial and rename it **_{{ page.submission-id }}-L1.zip._**

-7) Upload the .zip file to Lore → Calendar → Exercise 2.
+7) Upload the .zip file to the [submission dropbox]({{ page.submission-id }})

-8) Download and unzip the file that you uploaded to ensure you’ve included everything properly.
-Failure to ensure that you’ve uploaded the file will result in your exercise being graded as a late submission, or a 50% reduction in your grade.
+8) Ensure you’ve included everything properly.
+Failure to ensure that you’ve uploaded the file will result in your exercise being graded according the grading criteria.

 **Example Folder Structure**